-The Science and Engineering Programs are equipped with state-ofthe-art laboratories and equipment.
-Chemistry and chemical engineering laboratories are equipped with standard chemical instrumentation, including: balances, centrifuges, pHmeters, spectrophotometers and chromatographic equipment and special labs for polymer chemistry.
+The Science and Engineering Programs are equipped with state-of-the-art laboratories and equipment.
+Chemistry and chemical engineering laboratories are equipped with standard chemical instrumentation, including: balances, centrifuges, pH-meters, spectrophotometers and chromatographic equipment and special labs for polymer chemistry.
 The physics laboratories are supplied with all the standard equipment and the latest electronic technology.
 The biology laboratory will be equipped with the latest in binocular microscopes.
-All of the necessary sample slides and other equipment will be ready for the laboratory part of the General Biology course.
-Civil, electrical and mechanical engineering laboratories and workshops, located in the Engineering Buildings, are also supplied with modern equipment to complement the high quality curricula designed for educating engineers of the future.
+All of the necessary sample slides and other equipment will be ready for thelaboratory part of the general biology course.
+Computer, civil, electrical and mechanical engineering laboratories and workshops, located in the engineering buildings, are also supplied with modern equipment to complement the high quality curricula designed for educating engineers of the future.